 The First 5 Steps to Plan Your Perfect Wedding

 So you’ve just got engaged?
 Congratulations – it’s now time to start planning your dream Wedding in Dumfries & Galloway!
 For many couples, this can be a scary thought.
 There is so much to think about – from the DJ, to the photographer, to the dress, to the venue, to the cake, to the favours – it really is so difficult to know where to begin.
-Plus, you still have the added pressure that comes with the uncertainty of the pandemic at the moment.

 Whilst it may all seem very stressful just now, planning your Wedding should be fun and exciting.
 We want to help you make the most of the planning experience, so here are our first 5 steps to planning your perfect Wedding.